CalvinData/CalvinBayes/README.md

 ## Example

-Here is an example that demonstrates the use of the `posterior()` function to extract a posterior distribution from an object fit using the R2jags package.
+Here is an example that demonstrates the use of the `posterior()` function to extract isamples from the posterior distribution of an object fit using the R2jags package.

 ``` r
 library(R2jags)